The Project (New Zealand TV programme): Season 4 (2020)

 The fourth season of The Project debuted on 20 January 2020.
 The Friday episodes were reduced to half an hour.

 On 17 February, they aired at 6:30pm due to a network outage at Newshub, which forced Three to re-air the 4:30pm bulletin at 6pm, and meant that they didn't have an autocue.

 Due to the COVID-19 pandemic, the show stopped having an audience from 16 March, and from 23 March, it stopped having a rotating guest panelist, changing to a three-host format.
 A physically distanced studio audience returned on 18 May.
 A full studio audience and rotating guest panelist returned on 8 June, with Patrick Gower being the first.

 On 12 August, with Auckland returning to Alert Level 3, the show stopped having an audience and reverted to the three-host format.
 When Auckland returned to Alert Level "2.5" on 31 August, a fourth host returned and a physically distanced audience was added.

 The season ended on 11 December 2020, having aired 233 episodes.

 Season 5 (2021)

 The fifth season of The Project debuted on 18 January 2021.
 The rotating guest panelist was removed from 15 to 17 February 2021 and again from 1 to 5 March 2021, while Auckland was in Alert Level 3.

 On 27 May, Urzila Carlson was scheduled to be the guest host, but had to self-isolate before the episode began.

 As of 30 june 2021, 116 episodes have been aired.

+Ending

+On 26 October 2023, Warner Bros.
+Discovery ANZ confirmed they had commenced discussions to discontinue The Project by December 2023, citing changes in audience behaviour.
+The final episode aired on 1 December 2023.